osrg/libsai/doc/Files.md

 The kernel is compiled using the config and the source code of Ubuntu Server 15.04, so the base system to install this kernel must also be Ubuntu Server 15.04.
 (Installing this kernel into other versions of Ubuntu or even to other distributions may break the system.)

-The difference of this kernel between the original destribution version are that the following configs are enabled to user rocker software switch:
+The difference of this kernel between the original destribution version is that the following configs are enabled to use rocker software switch:
 - CONFIG_NET_SWITCHDEV=y
 - CONFIG_NET_VENDOR_ROCKER=y
 - CONFIG_ROCKER=m